-02 Mar Guinness World Record for most ski areas in 24 hours accomplished in Michigan
+02 Mar World Record for most ski areas in 24 hours accomplished in Michigan

-Michigan skier and snowboarder break Guinness World Record for most ski areas in 24 hours
+Michigan skier and snowboarder break World Record for most ski areas in 24 hours

 February 27, 2022 – Clarkston, MI – Beginning at noon on Saturday, February 26 and ending on Sunday, February 27, Michigan skier Kyle Kelly from Caledonia and snowboarder friend Brad Dykstra of Hopkins broke the Guinness World Record for the most ski areas skied in a 24-hour period.
 The previous record of 17 was set in Japan by a Canadian and Australian in 2017.
 Kelly and Dykstra went big, breaking the record with visits to 22 ski areas as they traveled 763 miles around the state.